 When you’re done with the planning stage, it’s time to move on to development.
 Let’s look at the details.

-The Step-by-Step Guidance to Crowdsourcing Platform Development
+Step-by-Step Guide to Building a Crowdsourcing Platform

 Ensure your website creation process aligns with the checklist below for a highly sought-after crowdfunding application.

 Let’s look at a six-point checklist of steps to take:

 - Create a mind map of expected user experience